 There may be instances where you’d prefer to surface these transactions, as in the case of a credit card or loan repayment.
 To do so:

-- Find the settings cog on the top right corner of your screen and click on it.
+- Click the profile arrow on the top right corner of your screen

 - Check the “Include transfers” box to show transfers between your accounts (such as credit card payments) and the “Show loan transactions” box to show loan payments.